dhvogel/dhvogel.github.io/blog/sunsetting-google-plus.md

 ## Google took care of the team

 Google was very lenient on the team in terms of giving us time to find a new role after the project had concluded.
 By the time, I was ready to go, ready to go build something and prove to myself I was that Google engineer I had joined the company to be.
 I was suprised that not everyone felt like this.
-But I was young and ambitious and I thought that everyone thought how I thought.
+But I was young and brazenly ambitious and I thought that everyone thought how I thought.
 I just had to go build something, so I found a team in Cloud, the Serverless team, and that started a whole new adventure.

 Google and Google+ are trademarks of Google LLC.
 All opinions are my own.